13 Apr How to Save with Home Tax Deductions(Last Updated On: August 2, 2018)

 Mortgage-Related Tax Deductions

 The most notable of the homeowner tax deductions is the mortgage payment interest deduction, which covers interest paid on the first $1 million of home loans, which is particularly valuable for first-time homeowners.
-However, there are additional mortgage-related tax deductions and financial incentives.
+However, additional mortgage-related tax deductions and financial incentives exist.

 FHA Energy Efficient Mortgages

-Homeowners can take advantage of energy efficient mortgages to either finance energy efficiency improvements to existing homes, including renewable energy technologies or to increase their home buying power with the purchase of a new energy efficient home.
+Energy efficient mortgages help homeowners finance energy efficiency improvements to existing homes, including renewable energy technologies.
+These mortgages also allow homeowners an increased budget while purchasing a new energy efficient home.

 The U.S. federal government supports these loans by insuring them through Federal Housing Authority (FHA) or Veterans Affairs (VA) programs, which allows borrowers who might otherwise be denied loans to pursue energy efficiency, and it secures lenders against loan default.